JasonKK1/NEMARLmodel/README.md

 ![image](https://github.com/JasonKK1/NEMARLmodel/blob/main/nemarl.png)

-In this project,we propose a NEMARL model to analyzing the evolution mechanism in networks as described in this paper.
+In this project, we propose a NEMARL model to analyzing the evolution mechanism in networks as described in this paper.

 ## Installation